Blue State Blues: South Africa, a Cautionary Tale About America's 'Woke' Future

 The end of racial discrimination, and the ratification of a new constitution with checks and balances, created a “rainbow nation” with every chance to achieve prosperity for all its people.
 But the new ruling party, the African National Congress (ANC), was not satisfied with mere legal equality; it wanted to transform the unequal society apartheid left behind.

-Free and prosperous societies tend to transform themselves, largely because individuals are able to make meaningful chances in their own lives.
+Free and prosperous societies tend to transform themselves, largely because individuals are able to make meaningful changes in their own lives.

 Johannesburg, for example, which is South Africa’s economic hub, was far quicker to integrate racially than Cape Town was, because there were simply more opportunities for its residents to interact.
 Cape Town, historically the more diverse of the two cities, took longer to shake off apartheid habits; its economy was smaller, the pace of life slower.